Bogala/langton-ant-dojo/STEP_4.md

 });
 ```

-With this test, we can implement `App.container.tsx`
+With this test, we can implement `App.container.tsx`:
 ``` jsx
 const mapDispatchToProps: MapDispatchToProps<AppEventProps, AppProps> = (dispatch, ownProps) => ({
     onClick: () => {